 Men's Fashion

 Best: eBay or Mercari.
-Poshmark's men's market exists but is much smaller. eBay has the widest men's audience, especially for workwear, streetwear, and vintage.
+Poshmark's men's market exists but is small. eBay has the widest men's audience for workwear, streetwear, and vintage.
 Mercari does well with sneakers and branded sportswear.

 Sneakers

-Best: eBay, with Mercari close behind. eBay's authentication service for sneakers over $100 builds buyer trust for high-value pairs.
-Mercari attracts casual sneaker buyers at lower price points.
-Poshmark is viable but not the first choice for most sneaker sellers.
+Best: eBay, with Mercari close behind. eBay's authentication for sneakers over $100 builds trust for high-value pairs.
+Mercari attracts casual buyers at lower price points.
+Poshmark is viable but rarely the first choice.

 Designer and Luxury

 Best: Poshmark or eBay.
-Poshmark's authentication service covers items over $500. eBay's Authenticity Guarantee applies to handbags, watches, and sneakers.
+Poshmark authenticates items over $500; eBay's Authenticity Guarantee covers handbags, watches, and sneakers.
 Both build buyer confidence for high-ticket purchases.
-Mercari lacks a comparable authentication program, which limits buyer willingness to spend big.
+Mercari has no comparable authentication program, which limits what buyers will spend.

 Electronics

 Best: eBay, then Mercari.
-Don't bother with Poshmark — it's fashion only. eBay has the deepest electronics market with the most price-aware buyers.
-Mercari is solid for phones, gaming gear, and tablets, especially when priced competitively.
+Skip Poshmark — it's fashion only. eBay has the deepest electronics market with the most price-aware buyers.
+Mercari is solid for phones, gaming gear, and tablets when priced competitively.

 Collectibles, Trading Cards, and Toys

 Best: Mercari or eBay.
-Mercari's Entertainment & Hobbies category accounts for 40%+ of their transactions.
-Pokémon cards, Funko Pops, K-pop merchandise — Mercari buyers are actively hunting for these. eBay is strong for higher-value collectibles where auction format can drive prices up.
+Mercari's Entertainment & Hobbies category accounts for 40%+ of their transactions — Pokémon cards, Funko Pops, K-pop merch all move fast there. eBay is stronger for high-value collectibles where auction format can drive prices up.

 Home Goods and Kitchen

 Best: Mercari or eBay.
-Again, not Poshmark (fashion only).
 Mercari is surprisingly good for kitchen appliances, home decor, and small household items. eBay has broader reach for niche home items.

 Kids and Baby Items